dogsploit-py/dogsploit-py/README.md

 I work at the intersection of two things that sound unrelated until you look
 closely: **breaking systems** and **building ones that can't be broken.**

-On one side, I reverse engineer malware — pulling apart packers, tracing injection routines, and writing the detection logic that catches the next sample from the same family.
+On one side, I reverse engineer malware, pulling apart packers, tracing injection routines, and writing the detection logic that catches the next sample from the same family.
 On the other, I study quantum information theory, where security stops being a matter of computational difficulty and starts